-- Known contamination areas will be clearly demarcated on site and within Environmental Control Maps (ECMs) - these will be updated during course of the Project if areas of potential contamination are identified; - Known and potential contamination would be assessed, managed and/or remediated in accordance with the Unexpected Contaminated Land Procedure and Asbestos Finds Procedure (refer to Appendix B) and the Waste and Spoil Management Procedure in Appendix E of the CEMP for appropriate waste classification and removal of material off-site and in accordance with its classification status to an EPA licenced facility or facility that can lawfully accept the waste; - Appropriate environmental controls/measures will be included on ECMs and ESCPs and implemented to manage and prevent the spread of contamination.
-Typical examples of controls/measures would include (although is not limited to): - Segregating contaminated material to minimise cross contamination (where safe to do so); - Establishing suitable lining prior to stockpiling; - Signposting; - Covering material; and, - Implementing measures outlined within Section 5.11 of this plan for ASS/PASS. - Identifying reporting requirements, including requirements under the Contaminated Land Management Act 1997, when contamination is encountered; - Providing inductions and toolbox talks detailing the correct response when contaminated material is encountered.
+- Known contamination areas will be clearly demarcated on site and within Environmental Control Maps (ECMs) - these will be updated during course of the Project if areas of potential contamination are identified; - In accordance with REMM SC4, WorkCover dangerous goods searches will be carried out by Sydney Metro's Principal Contractor for properties that have potential contamination near Belmore Station, to provide additional site characterisation and identify the risk of contamination in these areas; - Known and potential contamination would be assessed, managed and/or remediated in accordance with the Unexpected Contaminated Land Procedure and Asbestos Finds Procedure (refer to Appendix B) and the Waste and Spoil Management Procedure in Appendix E of the CEMP for appropriate waste classification and removal of material off-site and in accordance with its classification status to an EPA licenced facility or facility that can lawfully accept the waste; - Appropriate environmental controls/measures will be included on ECMs and ESCPs and implemented to manage and prevent the spread of contamination.
+Typical examples of controls/measures would include (although is not limited to): - Segregating contaminated material to minimise cross contamination (where safe to do so); - Establishing suitable lining prior to stockpiling; - Signposting; - Covering material; and, - Implementing measures outlined within Section 5.11 of this plan for ASS/PASS. - Identifying reporting requirements, including requirements under the Contaminated Land Management Act 1997, when contamination is encountered; and - Providing inductions and toolbox talks detailing the correct response when contaminated material is encountered.